codetricity/theta-gis/docs/video.md

 The 5.7K video also consumes less power, increasing battery use of the RICOH THETA X.  Community tests show that the 5.7K 2fps video consumes 2.5W compared to 3.4W for 8K 2fps.

-Finally, the 5.7K 2fps video enables TNR (temporal noise reduction), which balances resolution and noise.
+Finally, from THETA X firmware v2.51.0, the 5.7K 2/5/10fps video enables TNR (temporal noise reduction), which balances resolution and noise.

 !!! warning
     File size and power consumptiion are estimates based on community testing.
 The community